 Prospective students must complete and submit the following:

-Statement of purpose (500-1000 words); identifying your educational goals and expectations from the program; please be aware that the University's academics policy on plagiarism applies to applicant's statement of purpose
+- Statement of purpose (500-1000 words); identifying your educational goals and expectations from the program; please be aware that the University's academics policy on plagiarism applies to applicant's statement of purpose

-Professional resume: current resume that displays job responsibilities, relevant experience and education history.
+- Professional resume: current resume that displays job responsibilities, relevant experience and education history.

-Two letters of recommendation from individuals with either academic or professional knowledge of your capabilities, such as a faculty member, current employer, mentor, or colleague
+- Two letters of recommendation from individuals with either academic or professional knowledge of your capabilities, such as a faculty member, current employer, mentor, or colleague

-Graduate Record Exam (GRE): The GRE is encouraged, but not required.
+- Graduate Record Exam (GRE): The GRE is encouraged, but not required.

-Official undergraduate degree documentation: Official transcripts
+- Official undergraduate degree documentation: Official transcripts

-Proof of English language proficiency: ONLY for students for whom English is not their primary language.
+- Proof of English language proficiency: ONLY for students for whom English is not their primary language.

-Fall semester: July 15
+Fall Semester: February 15